The Incredible Sumerians part 3

 Sumer, for its time, was highly urbanised and the most densely settled region in the world, it’s city-states often separated by little more than boundary stones or

 Sumerian city states would be ‘constantly’ at war with one another for dominance

 and land and water rights.
 This supposition has been repeated so often that it has passed into accepted fact.

 The truth is a little different.

-This is the single conflict that is usually referred to when claiming Sumerian city states were constantly at war with each other.
+The first recorded conflict between Sumerian City states is also the most famous and is the one illustrated when claiming Sumerian city states were constantly at war with each other.

 Stele of vultures

-Umma was unhappy with this settlement.
-The rent was rarely paid, and Umma finally attacked Lagash around 2450 BC.
+Umma was unhappy with this.
+The rent was rarely paid, and about a hundred years later Umma attacked

 formation.
 It was still a relatively small affair by more modern standards as

 the cities were only 25 miles apart.